 iii) Sets must not be removed where they are a heritage feature.

 iv) In rural areas with grassed paths a minimum width of 1 metre should be kept close mown as a walking surface, leaving a soft vegetative strip to the canal edge.
-To encourage the growth of more diverse and less vigorous wild plants, the vegetative strip should be treated like a meadow, being cut to about 50 millimetres, twice a year.
+To encourage the growth of more diverse and less vigorous wild plants, the vegetative strip should be treated like a meadow, being cut to about 0.5 metres, twice a year.
 The walking surface should be higher than the vegetative strip to prevent ponding.
 The IWA Vegetation Management Policy defines requirements in more detail.